MySQL Import and Export using SSH

 mysqldump -p -u username database_name > dbname.sql

-- You will be prompted for a password, type in the password for the username, and press Enter.
+- You will be prompted for a password, type in the username password, and press Enter.
 Replace username, password, and database_name with your MySQL username, password, and database name.

 The file dbname.sql now holds a backup of your database and is ready for download to your computer.